 “We all served with honor and dedication.
 We had no expectations but to serve our country where duty called us.
 We asked for no reward except a nation’s thanks, and you can contribute to that through the Oklahoma Veterans Film Competition.”

 About Bob Ford: A key sponsor of the Film Competition effort, Bob was born August 4, 1944, and was a graduate of the University of Oklahoma and the Reserve Officers’ Training Corps (ROTC) program.
 He was a combat helicopter pilot in the Vietnam War from July 1967 – July 1968, and engaged in more than 1000 combat missions including during the siege of Khe Sahn and later the Tet Offensive of 1968.
 Ford served as the detachment commander of the MACV compound at Hue which held the distinction as the farthest-most northern helicopter unit in the Vietnam War.
 All his combat flying was as a 1st Lieutenant, and he was promoted to Captain one week before returning home at the end of his tour.
-Ford then served as an instructor pilot at Ft Wolters, Texas during his last year of active duty.
+Ford then served as an instructor pilot at Ft Wolters, TX, during his last year of active duty.

 A Shawnee native, Bob is vice chairman of the Shawnee Milling Company.
 He lives and manages their flour mill in Okeene, OK.